Dark Matter, Millicharges, Axion and Scalar Particles, Gauge Bosons, and Other New Physics with LDMX: Introduction

 \section{Introduction}

 Particle dark matter (DM) science is undergoing a revolution, driven simultaneously by recent advances in theory and experiment.
-New theory insight has motivated extending the mass range for DM searches to include the entire MeV$-$TeV range and beyond, extending the traditional Weakly Interacting Massive Particle (WIMP) paradigm while retaining a healthy emphasis on the known mass scales of the Standard Model (SM).
+New theory insight has motivated broadening the mass range for DM searches to include the entire MeV$-$TeV range and beyond, extending the traditional Weakly Interacting Massive Particle (WIMP) paradigm where the DM relic abundance is set by the freeze-out of annihilation reactions mediated by the weak interaction.
+The focus on the MeV$-$TeV range retains a healthy emphasis on the known mass scales of the Standard Model (SM).
 It is also now widely recognized that it is important to search not only for DM itself, but also for particles that can mediate dark sector interactions with the SM, especially in the case of sub-GeV dark sectors.
 At the same time, ongoing advances on key experimental fronts promise to unlock much of the well-motivated and unexplored sub-GeV DM territory in the coming years~\cite{Battaglieri:2017aum}.
 Therefore, now is an especially exciting time to carefully scrutinize how to best leverage these opportunities to achieve as much science with strong discovery potential as possible.